About flying foxes

 All three species located in the Gladstone region are protected under the Queensland Nature Conservation Act 1992 with the grey-headed flying fox also listed as ‘vulnerable’ under the Australian Environment Protection and Biodiversity Conservation Act 1999.
 It is an offence to harass, disturb or harm them.
 Flying foxes provide essential services to the plants and forest ecosystems from which they get their food by pollinating flowers, and dispersing seeds.

 As human land uses impact natural habitat for flying foxes, the gaps between forested areas become wider.
 This has resulted in flying foxes increasingly establishing new roost sites in urban areas and foraging for food in urban backyards and orchards.
 This can bring flying foxes into conflict with people.
 Flying foxes may carry bacteria and viruses which can be harmful to humans, but the risk of infection is low.
 Those handling flying foxes must be trained and vaccinated.

 What is GPC doing about flying foxes in the parklands?

 The management of roosts must be undertaken under the Queensland Nature Conservation Act 1992, which ensures acceptable welfare outcomes for flying foxes.
-It is an offence to harass, disturb or harm flying foxes without an approved permit.
+It is an offence to harass, disturb or harm flying foxes.